migratorydata/migratorydata-demo-gamification/README.md

 `topics=question,result,top,live`

-**Note:** Because this demo uses a youtube video instead of a live video stream, we use an additional topic `live` to synchronize the feed of live questions with the moment when the player loads the video (when loaded, the youtube video will seek ahead a number of seconds corresponding to the current live question).
+**Note:** Because this demo uses a youtube video instead of a live video stream, we use an additional topic `live` to synchronize the feed of the live questions with the moment when the player loads the video (when loaded, the youtube video will seek ahead a number of seconds corresponding to the current live question).

-3. Configure and start backend, see backend/README (gradle run)
+3. Configure and start the backend, see backend/README (gradle run)

-4. Configure and start frontend, see frontend/README (npm start)
+4. Configure and start the frontend, see frontend/README (npm start)